ByteByteGoHq/system-design-101/README.md

   <img src="images/18-oo-patterns.png" />
 </p>

-- Abstract Factory: Family Creator - Makes groups of related items.
+- **Abstract Factory**: Family Creator - Makes groups of related items.
-- Builder: Lego Master - Builds objects step by step, keeping creation and appearance separate.
+- **Builder**: Lego Master - Builds objects step by step, keeping creation and appearance separate.
-- Prototype: Clone Maker - Creates copies of fully prepared examples.
+- **Prototype**: Clone Maker - Creates copies of fully prepared examples.
-- Singleton: One and Only - A special class with just one instance.
+- **Singleton**: One and Only - A special class with just one instance.
-- Adapter: Universal Plug - Connects things with different interfaces.
+- **Adapter**: Universal Plug - Connects things with different interfaces.
-- Bridge: Function Connector - Links how an object works to what it does.
+- **Bridge**: Function Connector - Links how an object works to what it does.
-- Composite: Tree Builder - Forms tree-like structures of simple and complex parts.
+- **Composite**: Tree Builder - Forms tree-like structures of simple and complex parts.
-- Decorator: Customizer - Adds features to objects without changing their core.
+- **Decorator**: Customizer - Adds features to objects without changing their core.
-- Facade: One-Stop-Shop - Represents a whole system with a single, simplified interface.
+- **Facade**: One-Stop-Shop - Represents a whole system with a single, simplified interface.
-- Flyweight: Space Saver - Shares small, reusable items efficiently.
+- **Flyweight**: Space Saver - Shares small, reusable items efficiently.
-- Proxy: Stand-In Actor - Represents another object, controlling access or actions.
+- **Proxy**: Stand-In Actor - Represents another object, controlling access or actions.
-- Chain of Responsibility: Request Relay - Passes a request through a chain of objects until handled.
+- **Chain of Responsibility**: Request Relay - Passes a request through a chain of objects until handled.
-- Command: Task Wrapper - Turns a request into an object, ready for action.
+- **Command**: Task Wrapper - Turns a request into an object, ready for action.
-- Iterator: Collection Explorer - Accesses elements in a collection one by one.
+- **Iterator**: Collection Explorer - Accesses elements in a collection one by one.
-- Mediator: Communication Hub - Simplifies interactions between different classes.
+- **Mediator**: Communication Hub - Simplifies interactions between different classes.
-- Memento: Time Capsule - Captures and restores an object's state.
+- **Memento**: Time Capsule - Captures and restores an object's state.
-- Observer: News Broadcaster - Notifies classes about changes in other objects.
+- **Observer**: News Broadcaster - Notifies classes about changes in other objects.
-- Visitor: Skillful Guest - Adds new operations to a class without altering it.
+- **Visitor**: Skillful Guest - Adds new operations to a class without altering it.

 <sub>⬆️ [_Back to Table of Contents_](#table-of-contents)</sub>